KDE/documentation-docs-kdenlive-org/exporting/render.rst

    Other rendering options

-:guilabel:`2 pass` - Two pass rendering allows a better control over the final rendered file size.
-Compatible with variable bitrate, and only relevant for some video codecs.
+:guilabel:`2 pass` - Two pass rendering allows better control over the final rendered file size.
+Compatible with variable bit rate, and only relevant for some video codecs.

 :guilabel:`Export metadata` - Check this box to have the metadata entered in the :doc:`Project Settings</project_and_asset_management/project_settings/tab_meta_data>` placed into the :ref:`metadata of the rendered file<metadata>`.

-:guilabel:`Embed subtitles instead of burning them in` - Creates a stream for subtitles in the container (e.g. MKV)
+:guilabel:`Embed subtitles instead of burning them in` - Creates a stream for subtitles in the container (container needs to support that, for example MKV)

 :guilabel:`Open folder after export` - Opens the folder where the file was saved in the default file manager application